 There are downstairs and upstairs carriage rooms available.
 Those on the ground floor have their own individual doorways leading out into the courtyard and can also be interconnecting for families.
 The Carriage Rooms are decorated more like hotel suites, with modern furnishings and colours, ensuite bathrooms, fluffy white towels and crisp white linen, Wifi and TVs.

 The Castle has 11 bedrooms – 10 bedrooms and the Fitzgerald Suite which is also the Bridal Suite.
-There is a lift access to all floors.
-The Fitzgerald Suite has 360-degree views, free standing bath and is located at the top of the Castle in the Round Tower.
+There is lift access to all floors.
+The Fitzgerald Suite has 360-degree views, free-standing bath and is located at the top of the Castle in the Round Tower.

 All the bedrooms have a story and have been named after a historical figure and all are individually decorated and have amazing views over the grounds, the Rose Garden or the River Greese.
 A full Irish breakfast is included and is served in the Great Banquet Hall that overlooks the Rose Garden.